Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Experiment

 \section{Experiment}

-The CBG nano-resonator, whose scanning-electron micrograph (SEM) is shown in Fig.~\ref{fig:ExpSetup} (a), was fabricated via focused ion beam (FIB) milling (FEI, dual-beam Helios Nanolab 650) of a commercially available x-cut 500 nm LN film on a fused silica substrate with thickness of 500 \(\mu\)m~\cite{carletti2021steering}.
-Patterning throughout the entire thickness was performed by using Ga$^+$ ions emitted with a current of 0.77 nA and accelerated by a voltage of 30 kV.
-After initial experimental characterization through second-harmonic generation, we turned to SPDC measurements.
+The nanostructured resonator, whose scanning-electron micrograph (SEM) is shown in Fig.~\ref{fig:ExpSetup} (a), was fabricated via focused ion beam (FIB) milling (FEI, dual-beam Helios Nanolab 650) of a commercially available \(x\)-cut 500 nm LN film on a fused silica substrate with thickness 500 \(\mu\)m~\cite{carletti2021steering}.
+Patterning throughout the entire thickness was performed by using Ga$^+$ ions emitted with a current of 0.77 nA and accelerated by a voltage of 30 kV (see Supplementary Material section 6 for details).
+After initial experimental characterization through second-harmonic generation (see Supplementary Material section 7), we turned to SPDC measurements.

-Fig.~\ref{fig:ExpSetup} (b) presents a schematic of the experimental setup.
-The central panel depicts the main detection configuration, while the two upper insets illustrate the modifications employed to characterize the spatial and spectral properties of the SPDC emission.
+Fig.~\ref{fig:ExpSetup}(b) presents a schematic of the experimental setup.
+The central panel depicts the main detection configuration, while the two upper insets illustrate the modifications employed to characterize the directional and spectral properties of the SPDC emission.